 Public Policy Research Analyst

-The Network Science Initiative (NSI) is a custom research division within National Journal specializing in stakeholder mapping for corporate, nonprofit, and association clients.
-NSI identifies the people and organizations - from government, industry, think tanks, advocates, and media - with the most influence on key policy topics, maps their connections within and across their respective communities, and develops tailored messaging and engagement strategies.
+Stakeholder Influence Analysis is a custom research division within National Journal specializing in stakeholder mapping for corporate clients.
+SIA identifies the people and organizations – from government, industry, think tanks, advocates, and media – with the most influence on key policy topics, maps their connections within and across their respective communities, and develops tailored messaging and engagement strategies.

 Position in brief:

-Public Policy Research Analysts are responsible for contributing to all aspects of NSI client engagements.
+Public Policy Research Analysts are responsible for contributing to all aspects of SIA client engagements.
 Analysts conduct qualitative research on energy/environment, food/nutrition, finance, and telecom issues, create and present client deliverables, manage project timelines and communication, and help develop and refine the product, all with the aim of delivering value to our clients.
-Analysts work directly with senior leaders in National Journal, and provide insight to the most influential government affairs professionals in Washington.
+Analysts work directly with senior leaders in Gravity Research, and provide insight to the most influential government affairs professionals in Washington.

 The ideal candidate will have the ability to conduct qualitative analysis of current public policy issues and execute against tight deadlines to develop professional and intellectually sound deliverables for clients, both independently and in close collaboration with team members.